 Cutting direct costs

-Typically, the fastest and simplest boosts to efficiency are cutting costs without really changing any processes or the customer experience.
+Typically, the fastest and simplest boosts to bank branch efficiency are cutting costs without really changing any processes or the customer experience.
 This can be as simple as installing energy-efficient lighting or closing one of your teller lines for a few hours each week.

 As cost-cutting gets more complex, managers need to think about total long-term costs and how services are provided.
 Automated services and new technology can require large upfront investments that could take years to pay for themselves and change how people do their banking.